lofcz/intellij-visual-studio-code-dark-plus/README.md

-# Visual Studio Code Dark Plus theme for JetBrains IDEs
+# Visual Studio Code Dark Minus theme

 <!-- Plugin description -->
-A dark theme for JetBrains IDEs inspired by default Visual Studio Code "Dark Plus" theme [PRE 2024 FORK].
+A dark theme for JetBrains IDEs inspired by default Visual Studio Code "Dark Plus" theme.
 <!-- Plugin description end -->

 This is a fork of https://github.com/samdark/intellij-visual-studio-code-dark-plus aiming to preserve the old c# color theme before